 A corrected version of our person data may look as follows:

-In this post I given a brief overview of how SHACL can be used to validate RDF data using the SHACL implementation of Jena.
+In this post I have given a brief overview of how SHACL can be used to validate RDF data using the SHACL implementation of Jena.
 This code example is available at shacl tutorial.